 He kicked the door closed, scrambled to his feet, and used a wooden butcher’s block to brace the door.
 Then he raced through Zara’s.

 “¡Hola Mónica!” he blurted out as he darted through the parlour.
+“Hide!
+Some nasty people might be bursting through your kitchen door!”
 Thankfully the front door was open as Lysette shouldered a fur-lined cape and passed out into the cold, sleet-filled night.
 Umberto followed, bursting through the threshold and giving the woman a fright.
-He called out, “Stay inside with Mónica!”
+He called out, “Stay inside with Mónica!
+And hide!”

 He heard barked orders echo from the other side of the building, from the laneway where they’d attacked him.
 The voices were indistinct, unrecognizable.
 But then from below he heard someone say, in Martispeak, “I swear I saw him come out that there door and go running this way.”

 “What is this report you recount?
 Towards Rincón Kysha, you say?
 But that would be so unwise.”

 The words triggered recognition.
 It also triggered confusion.

 What the …?

 Unforeseen enemies were coming at him from unexpected angles.